kokakarova/messaging-service-home-assignment-oct2024/README.md

 ### Through the terminal

-1. Navigate to the project folder
+1. Navigate to the project folder:

 ```
 cd osttra-home-assignment-oct2024